dzufferey/psync/README.md

 ## Compiling

-This project requires java 8.
+This project requires java 8 or newer.
 You can build it using [sbt](https://www.scala-sbt.org/).
 To install sbt follow the instructions at [https://www.scala-sbt.org/release/docs/Setup.html](https://www.scala-sbt.org/release/docs/Setup.html).